Gromobrody/graphility/docs/database_indexes.rst

     in :ref:`Examples - secure storage <secure_storage_example>`.

 storage_class
     It defines what storage to use.
-By default all indexes will use :py:class:`codernitydb3.storage.Storage`.
+By default all indexes will use :py:class:`graphility.storage.Storage`.
 If your Storage needs to be initialized in custom way please look at :ref:`Examples - secure storage <secure_storage_example>`.

 .. _internal_hash_index: